 A better way of looking at stock investment is to simply compare what you originally paid into your portfolio and compare this with its value today.
 We can do this for any stock with a Google spreadsheet that shows the ranks of the individual shares.

-Before I start investing a new portfolio, I first look at my old portfolios to see if there is anything else to be done there.
+Before Dr. Stern starts investing a new portfolio, he first looks at his old portfolios to see if there is anything else to be done there.
 This would be the case if stocks are suddenly very low or if diversification is no longer ensured because a stock has suddenly become more expensive.

-In my first year’s portfolio, diversification is guaranteed.
+In his first year’s portfolio, diversification is guaranteed.
 Regarding the ranks, most stocks are in the green sector.
 Only RWE has a very low value rank.
-I decide against selling because I want to save money and saving money is about investing, not selling.
+Dr. Stern decides against selling because he wants to save money and saving money is about investing, not selling.

-Should I invest my dividends of 2,894 francs?
-It may be too early for me because I just bought 5,000 francs’ worth of other shares.
-So, I will wait until more dividends have accumulated.
+Should he invest his dividends of 2,894 francs?
+It may be too early for him because he just bought 5,000 francs’ worth of other shares.
+So, he will wait until more dividends have accumulated.
 Why create more work when it is not necessary?
 Stock investing doesn’t take a lot of time if you only do what you need.